-Join us at our Fall Meeting, Sunday, November 1 at 3:00 Mountain time. this is a virtual meeting.
+Join us at our Spring Meeting, Sunday, March 7 at 2:00 pm Mountain time.
+This is a virtual meeting.
 To obtain the access code please contact Suzanne Davidson at email@example.com

 We are one of 29 branches of the United Empire Loyalist Association of Canada (UELAC).
 The geographic area of our interest is mainly southern Alberta.
 The branch was formed in 1928 after Lewis Frederick Clarry K. C. moved to Calgary from Edmonton, where he was a founding member of the original branch there.

 Our members are interested in the Loyalist era and descendants of those who left the United States after the American Revolution due to their adherence to the Unity of the Empire and support of British forces between 1776 and 1784.